The Low Tide Zone

 The starburst anemone is rarely found above sea level.
 At low tide you often must walk on top of the starburst anemones while exploring the tidepools of the Low Tide Zone.
 Remember that each day all of these species are battered by the waves so your gentle foot is not much when compared to crashing waves.
 These are a hardy species.

 It is interesting to look at the different color patterns on the tentacles and oral disks of these starburst anemones.
-The various shades of green come from a combination of the natural color of the anemone and from green-colored symbiotic algae that grow in their tissues.
-Anemones found under rocks or in the shade have little symbiotic algae so are generally very pale.
+The various shades of green come from natural pigments produced by the anemone.
+It was once thought that this green color combined with symbiotic algae growing in their tissues but this is not the case.
+Anemones found under rocks or in the shade have little green color so are generally very pale (so there must be a need for light to manufacture their green pigment).
+The shades of green are very different, some even seeming to glow.
 The various striping on their tentacles is genetic and serves to show how each is unique (unlike the clones of aggregating anemones where each clone member is identical).